northeastern-rc/rc-public-documentation/docs/source/software/conda.md

 ## Working with a Miniconda environment

 This procedure assumes that you have not installed Miniconda previously.
 If you need to update Miniconda, don't use the installation procedure.
-Use the
-`conda update` command.
+Use the `conda update` command.
 This procedure uses the Miniconda3 version with Python version 3.8 in step 2, although there are other versions you can install, such as
-Miniconda3 with Python 3.7.
+Miniconda3 with Python 3.9, or Python 3.11.

 **To install Miniconda:**